 19th May 2016

 The French Revolution, The Plague, Orson Welles “fucking up his second film” are – as Canadian born theatre producer and playwright Deborah Pearson suggests – all contingent factors on which our individual existences are predicated.
-A straightforward espousing of Chaos Theory of course but what is not immediately obvious is how exactly a Hungarian football comedy film from 1956 resulted in both performer and audience arriving here together on this drizzly Thursday evening at Stokes Croft’s Cube Cinema.
+A straightforward espousing of Chaos Theory, perhaps, but what is not immediately obvious is how exactly a Hungarian football comedy film from 1956 resulted in both performer and audience arriving here together on this drizzly Thursday evening at Stokes Croft’s Cube Cinema.

 In an expertly considered and unravelling narrative, ‘History History History’ uses the personal lens of Pearson’s family history to beautifully explore the infinitesimal decisions and the events and non-events that lead to both the shape and actuality of our lives.